 --cfgfile <file> or -f <file>

 Change root to the specified directory.
 The configuration file is read after chrooting so, the configuration file must be available within the chroot.
 That way it is also possible to reload the syslog-ng configuration after chrooting.
 However, note that the --user and --groupoptions are resolved before chrooting.

 Set the location of the syslog-ng control socket.
 Default value: >/var/run/syslog-ng.ctl

 --debug or -d

 Start syslog-ng in debug mode.

-Enable syslog-ng to write core files in case of a crash to help support and debugging.
+Enable syslog-ng OSE to write core files in case of a crash to help support and debugging.

 Do not daemonize, run in the foreground.
-When running in the foreground, syslog-ng PE starts from the current directory ($CWD) so it can create core files (normally, syslog-ng OSE starts from >$PREFIX/var).
+When running in the foreground, syslog-ng OSE starts from the current directory ($CWD) so it can create core files (normally, syslog-ng OSE starts from >$PREFIX/var).

 Switch to the specified group after initializing the configuration file.